 - Trastuzumab (Herceptin) for stomach cancer cells that produce too much HER2.

-- Imatinib (Gleevec) for a rare form of stomach cancer called gastrointestinal stromal tumor.
+- Imatinib (Gleevec) for a rare form of stomach cancer called gastrointestinal stromal tumours.

 Tests of cancer cells can indicate whether and what kind of treatments are likely to work for patients.